matciotola/FR-FUSE/README.md

 - Install [Anaconda](https://www.anaconda.com/products/individual) and [git](https://git-scm.com/downloads)
 - Create a folder in which save the algorithm
-- Download the algorithm and unzip it into the folder or, alternatively, from CLI:
+- Download the algorithm and unzip it into the folder or from CLI:

 ```
 git clone https://github.com/matciotola/FR-FUSE
 ```

-- Create the virtual environment with the `z_pnn_environment.yml`
+- Create the virtual environment with the fr_fuse_environment.yml`

 ```
 conda env create -n fr_fuse_env -f fr_fuse_environment.yml